 Trading systems fail spectacularly under market stress — and the cost of failure is immediate and quantifiable:

-- Regime change: A model trained on calm, trending markets breaks during high-volatility regimes
+- Regime change: A model trained on calm, trending markets breaks during high-volatility regimes.
+See the detailed treatment of regime detection in Modified Martingale AUD/CAD.

 LLM and RAG system failures